hstonehouse/you_can_do_it/README.md

 - A drop down menu to sort your goals by different parameters (ascending, descending, priority)
 - Option to delete a friend
 - Use JavaScript to incorporate notifications when someone nudges a goal
+- Fix the code so that you cannot add the same friend more than once